top1944/duckuments/docs/atoms_10_duckietown_meta/70_contrib/65_docs_features.md

 With this, we have given this header the ID "`establishing`".

+### How to name IDs - and why it's not automated

+Some time ago, if there was a section called

+    ## My section

+then it would be assigned the ID "my-section".

+This behavior has been removed, for several reasons.

+One is that if you don't see the ID then you will be tempted to just change the name:

+    ## My better section

+and silently the ID will be changed to "my-better-section" and all the previous links will be invalidated.

+The current behavior is to generate an ugly link like "autoid-209u31j".

+This will make it clear that you cannot link using the PURL if you don't assign an ID.

+Also, I would like to clarify that all IDs are *global* (so it's easy to link stuff, without thinking about namespaces, etc.).

+Therefore, please choose descriptive IDs, with at least two IDs.

+E.g. if you make a section called

+    ## Localization  {#localization}

+that's certainly a no-no, because "localization" is too generic.

+Better:

+    ## Localization {#intro-localization}

+Also note that you don't *need* to add IDs to everything, only the things that people could link to. (e.g. not subsubsections)

 ### Linking from the documentation to the documentation

 You can use the syntax: